vcon-dev/wtf-transcript-converter/docs/installation.rst

 .. code-block:: bash

-   wtf-convert --help
+   vcon-wtf --help

-You should see the help output for the WTF Transcript Converter CLI.
+You should see the help output for the vCon WTF CLI.

 Dependencies
 ------------